Our mission

 is to be the leading catalyst for positive family transformation, creating a future where improved communication and strong family bonds are the foundation for individual happiness and collective well-being.

-Tracey Wheat - Principal Practitioner
+Tracey Wheat - Founding Practitioner

 Tracey Wheat is a leading expert in resolving disputes and helping families navigate difficult transitions.
 As the Principal Practitioner at Family Pathways WA, she's dedicated to supporting families after separation.